FnayouSeif/lazystuff/README.md

 1. `thread_scheduler.py` :

     *  The class `Job` allows the scheduling of a thread in a python program.
 A job can be created and a new thread is launched enabled thus performing different tasks in parallel.
 It is only effecient if the threads are performing IO tasks.
+This one is simple and has no external 3rd party dependencies.
+A more mature example would be like this one https://github.com/DigonIO/scheduler.